affinitydb/doc/strengths.md

 ##Debugging and Maintenance
-In complex networked systems, traceability is usually a requirement, and failure tracking a core activity.
+In complex networked systems, traceability is usually a requirement, and the tracking of failures a customary activity.
 It only makes sense for configurations and logs to be first-class citizens of the system.
-In AffinityNG, logs can refer to the configurations or graphs that caused events to happen, by reference or by value.
+In AffinityNG, logs can be PINs rather than plain text, and thus refer to the configurations (or graphs of things) that caused the events, be it by reference or by value.
 Logs can then be inspected via the same query engine, within the same rich context.

 ##Strengths Of the Database Core